Sign up to receive beautynews, product samples, couponsand more.

-At first glance, these three color techniques—balayage, ombré, and sombré—can seem pretty similar.
-But they do have subtle differences.
+At first glance, these three color techniques can seem pretty similar, but they have subtle differences.
 Here’s what you need to know.

-Balayage is a hand-painted highlighting technique that colorists use to create an array of highly blended looks.
-If super natural-looking fades are what you’re going for, then you should consider opting for balayage highlights.
-Balayage is often the method that is used to create the most appealing ombré and sombré blends of multi-dimensional color.
+Balayage is a hand-painted highlight technique that colorists use to create an array of highly-blended looks.
+If you’re going for a color that’s as natural as possible, then you should consider opting for balayage highlights.
 Since balayage highlights are supposed to look natural, they’re very low maintenance—so consider this one of the best options for busy girls.

-Ombré has been hugely popular for years—and for good reason.
-It’s so pretty, and it’s easily customizable!
+Ombré hair has been hugely popular for years—and for good reason.
+It’s gorgeous and easily customizable.
 Characterized by darker roots that fade into lighter ends, this semi-dip-dyed appearance is achieved through the balayage technique.

 First things first: Since balayage, ombré, and sombré all require a high level of skill to create, you may want to consider visiting a professional colorist to get the look you want.
-(And keep in mind that if you have a dark starting color, this may require multiple sessions to get the exact end result you’re looking for.)
-Remember: You want the end result to look natural and flattering—and that’s something a pro will be able to help you achieve.
-Before your visit to the salon, print out pics of how you’d like your hair to look, so that your colorist can use that as a guide.
+And keep in mind that if you have a dark hair color to start, it may require multiple sessions to get the exact end result you’re looking for.
+Remember, patience pays off!

-While this must-have hair color is most commonly associated with natural blondes, it can look fabulous on brunettes as well (although again, keep in mind that it could take a bit more work to get the look depending on how dark your natural hair color is).
+While this must-have hair style is most commonly associated with natural blondes, it can look fabulous on brunettes as well.
 Need a little inspo to get you on the right track?
 We love these three sombré ideas: dirty blonde faded into golden blonde, espresso faded into caramel brown, and chocolate brown faded into golden blonde.

 Once you nail down your perfect look and your colorist works his or her magic to make it a reality, you may want to think about changing up your hair care routine.
-That means using a system of shampoo and conditioner designed for color-treated hair, like the L'Oréal Paris Hair Expert Color Vibrancy Intensive Shampoo and the L'Oréal Paris Hair Expert Color Vibrancy Intensive Conditioner.
+Having color-treated hair means using a system of shampoo and conditioner that are color safe.
+Try the L’Oréal Paris EverPure Repair & Defend Shampoo and L’Oréal Paris EverPure Repair & Defend Conditioner.